kahunam/wordpress-auto-alt-tags/README.md

 1. Navigate to **Media → Auto Alt Tags**
 2. Review the statistics dashboard
+3. Select your AI provider and enter your API key
-3. Click **"Test API Connection"** to verify your setup
+4. Click **"Test Key"** to verify your API key works (✓ Valid / ✗ Invalid feedback)
+5. Optionally click **"Test on First 5 Images"** to preview results
-4. Click **"Start Auto-Tagging Images"**
+6. Click **"Start Auto-Tagging All Images"** to process your entire library
-5. Monitor progress in real-time
+7. Monitor progress in real-time with detailed statistics
-6. View processing results and any errors in the debug log
+8. View processing results and any errors in the debug log

 ### WP-CLI Commands